 Footnotes

 * It is not necessarily straightforward to determine the market size but this can have important implications for the analysis, as the definition of the market determines the size of the outside choice and hence affects our estimates.
-For instance, if we want to determine the market size for fizzy drinks in a certain geographic area, we might assume that the population would reasonably drink X fizzy drinks a day and use this as a basis to calculte potential market size.
+For instance, if we want to determine the market size for fizzy drinks in a certain geographic area, we might assume that the population would reasonably drink X fizzy drinks a day and use this as a basis to calculate potential market size.
 Usually, robustness checks would be conducted, testing different market sizes to see how this affects results.

 Note that even defining product markets can be tricky.
 For instance, what counts as a fizzy drink.
 In other contexts, we need to look at things like the hypothetical monopoly test.
 In this context, we might reasonably use the product market definitions provided by our data.

 ** A number of different instruments tend to be used when estimating demand.
 (1) perhaps the most useful instrument is a cost or mark-up shifter, a variable which is excluded from demand but shifts the costs of the product up and hence is highly correlated with price (e.g. input prices).
 However, in reality, input prices do not tend to vary much within a single market, so variation might be low, making this a weak instrument.
 (2) Hausman instrument: the price of the same good in neighbouring markets, this assumes that demand shocks are not correlated across but markets but that cost shifts are correlated.
 (3) BLP instrument: the observed product characteristics (assumed exogenous) of rivals’ products, this works as an instrument because the characteristics of the competing products affects the mark-up of the firm’s product.
 (4) Waldfogel instrument: average consumer characteristics in nearby locations, if we assume firm’s operate under uniform pricing.
+You can read more about instruments here.

 References

 Ackerberg, D., Benkard, C.L., Berry, S. and Pakes, A., 2007.
 Econometric tools for analyzing market outcomes.
-Handbook of econometrics6, pp.4171-4276.
+Handbook of econometrics, 6, pp.4171-4276.

 Berry, S.T. and Haile, P.A., 2021.
 Foundations of demand estimation.
 In Handbook of industrial organization (Vol. 4, No. 1, pp. 1-62).
 Elsevier.